mahdihosseini/GenProb/README.md

 Exciting News!
 In Search of Probeable Generalization Measures has been accepted to the International Conference on Machine Learning and Applications (ICMLA) 2021 for Oral Presentation!

 > [**In Search of Probeable Generalization Measures**](link),

-> Jonathan Jaegerman, Khalil Damouni, Mahdi S. Hosseini, Konstantinos N. Plataniotis
+> Jonathan Jaegerman, Khalil Damouni, Mahdi S. Hosseini, Konstantinos N. Plataniotis,
 > *In Proceedings of the IEEE International Conference on Machine Learning and Applications ([ICMLA](https://www.icmla-conference.org/icmla21/))*